oguzgelal/reclare/docs/Motivation.md

 And he is right, you shouldn't have to touch three different files to work on a single functionality.
 In fact, **codes that functionally belong together should not be fragmented into different entities, and should be grouped together**.

 Reclare has a two-step solution attempt to solve the code fragmentation issue.
 First step is the declarations: **declarations are bundles that holds state updater functions and logic together**.
-Given that they are organised under events, it is ensured that the a reducer and its reaction will functionally be relevant.
+Given that they are organised under events, it is ensured that a reducer and a reaction will functionally be relevant.
 For example, a declarations for the event `login_response_success` would have a reducer that saves user data to the state, and a reaction that triggers a success message and changes the route.
 Both the reducer and reaction belongs to the login process, thus they reside and work together.

 Second step is the **duck file** approach.
 [Ducks](https://github.com/erikras/ducks-modular-redux) is a proposal by [Erik Rasmussen](https://github.com/erikras) to bundle the shattered pieces of redux together into a single file as an isolated module.
 Reclare follows this approach in its own way, allows you to bundle your declarations together into a single file.
-More over, it supports composition of ducks, so you can have a logical parent-child relationship between modules.
-Duck files can contain other types of things such as selectors, types etc. It is a simple yet handy way to divide your code into logical units.
+More over, it supports composition of ducks, so you can have logical parent-child relationships between modules.
+Duck files can contain other types of things such as selectors, types etc. It is a simple yet handy way to divide and group your code into logical units.

 #### Declarativeness

+It is mentioned a couple of times already that Reclare orchestrates your business logic and state updaters together.